UNINETTSigma2/documentation/slurm/slurm_introduction.md

 -   Hold job in pending: `scontrol hold` *jobid*, `scontrol release` *jobid*

-It is possible to ssh into compute nodes where you have a job running, but not to other nodes.
+Note that it is possible to ssh into compute nodes where you have a job running, but not to other nodes.

-## General "normal" Job (1)
+## General "normal" Job

-Must use between 4 and 30 nodes.
-Gets whole nodes (all cpus and memory), exclusively.
+For normal jobs, between 4 and 30 nodes must be used.
+This example gets whole nodes (all cpus and memory), exclusively.

     #!/bin/bash